Probabilistic Approach for Detection of High-Frequency Periodic Signals using an Event Camera: Suggested analysis

 \section{Suggested analysis}

-Assume that the events reported by the pixel we are looking at are random flickering originated.
-We start with estimating the probability for the distance between two arbitrary subsequent events to be close to $\delta$ up to an error $\epsilon$.
-For this estimation, we assume that the appearance of the events in the pixel are exponentially distributed with a parameter $\lambda$.
+Assume that $0\leq\tau_{1}\leq\tau_{2}\le\cdots\leq\tau_{m}\leq T$ are unknown distribution originated.
+We start with estimating the probability for the distance between two arbitrary subsequent $\tau_{i}$-s to be close to $\delta$ up to an error $\epsilon$.
+For this estimation, we assume that the appearance of the $\tau_{i}$-s is exponentially distributed with a parameter $\lambda$.
 Under this assumption, and the assumption $\epsilon\leq\delta$, the probability we are looking for is given by the formula

-However, as we do not know the value of $\lambda$, but we do know that in this pixel we got $m$ events during the recording, we are weighting this probability by the probability of having $m$ events given a Poisson distribution with parameter $\rho=\lambda T$.
-Hence, for an event which is not the first to be reported by its pixel during the recording, we estimate the desired probability by the formula
+However, as we do not know the value of $\lambda$, but we do know that between $0$ and $T$ we have $m$ $\tau_{i}$-s, we are weighting this probability by the probability of having $m$ events given a Poisson distribution with parameter $\rho=\lambda T$.
+Hence, we estimate the desired probability by the formula

-where the latter equality is yields by using repeatedly the method of integration by parts. \begin{rem} Expending $P$ and $\tilde{P}$, one can see that if $m$ is not too big and $\delta\ll T$, then $\tilde{P}\left(\frac{m+1}{T}\right)$ gives a good approximation for $P$.
+where the latter equality is yields by using repeatedly the method of integration by parts. \begin{rem} Expending $P$ and $\tilde{P}$, one can see that if $\delta\ll T$, then $\tilde{P}\left(\frac{m+1}{T}\right)$ gives a good approximation for $P$.
 This is not far from the intuitive sense that in high probability, the parameter $\lambda$ is close to the value $\lambda=\frac{m}{T}$.
 Indeed, under the aforementioned assumptions we have

 \end{rem}